A reporting solution will involve a minimum of three (3) main areas that data will flow through:

 The business requirements are a critical first step in most projects as they define the metrics for successful delivery.
 Did your last blueprint include a maximum query run-time metric?
 How can you ever hope to meet it when the complexity of the business rules are not fully defined?
 The DataModeler or Solution Architect needs this base information to be able to choose an appropriate strategy and technique.
 This will usually start with the complex query approach.

 As more information becomes available the strategies and techniques will shift.
 The technical debt will migrate from the Consumption layer to the Transformation layer; simplifying the queries, adding DataStores and cubes with more business rules implemented in the transformations.

 At some point along this path of choices, it will be time to lock in the proposed solution to be built for this phase of the project.
 There will be a mixture of locations where the technical debt has been implemented.
-This in turn will directly identify the required skills to maintain the solution post go-live.
+This will directly identify the required skills to maintain the solution post-go-live.

 - New meetings to gather or confirm business requirements;

 - Solution Discussions to choose where the technical debt will live given all the project constraints;

 - Any existing environment problems; including network, hardware, software and other business initiatives;